fontys-intersect/HoneyShield/readme.md

 **Heatmap**

-The dashboard displays a heatmap, which visually represents the cumulative serioussness of attacks on a specific location within the selected timeframe.
+The dashboard displays a heatmap, which visually represents the cumulative seriousness of attacks on a specific location within the selected timeframe.

 **Attack Table**